-Natural Life Dry Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Natural Life Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Natural Life product line includes six dry dog foods.
-Although each formulation appears to be designed for a specific life stage, we found no AAFCO nutritional profile recommendations for these dog foods on the product website.
-So, it’s impossible for us to report life stage targets for these recipes.
+The Natural Life product line includes five dry dog foods.
+However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the product’s web page, it’s impossible for us to report specific life stage recommendations for these recipes.

 The following is a list of recipes available at the time of this review.

 - Natural Life Adult Lamaderm